 2. Strong and bright colors

-On the other hand, bold, in-your-face color schemes are also having their time in the web design world this year.
-We see the use of bright block colors on websites combined with magnetic headlines to grab the user’s attention.
+On the other hand, bold, in-your-face color schemes for websites are also having their time in the web design world this year.
+We see the use of bright block colors combined with magnetic headlines to grab the user’s attention.
 Founder Mastermind aims to entice its audience with a by-invitation only event and a direct call to action to ask for an invite.
 The messaging is simple and the choice of yellow background aims to get a reader to respond urgently.

 4. Sweet and fun